neilenns/streamdeck-trackaudio/README.md

 | Current     | The image to display when the ATIS letter shown is current.
 Optional, defaults to black.                                                      |
 | Updated     | The image to display when the ATIS letter updated to a new one.
 Optional, defaults to orange.                                                 |
 | Unavailable | The image to display when no ATIS letter is available.
 Optional, defaults to a warning icon.                                                  |

+## Configuring a push to talk action

+The push to talk action does not require configuration for use.
+Simply add it to your profile, then press the action to start transmitting.